mbaraa/mbaraa.com/files/blogs/setting-up-go-templ-with-tailwind-htmx-docker.md

 This is the home page for the website, as you can see we passed a component `main` to the `Layout` component, we can pass more since it's a variadic function, but for now just pass the main component.

-Set up a router for the home page, and the static directory in `main.go`
+Set up a router for the home page, the static directory in `main.go`, and add the `go generate` comment so the go tool can understand this directive and build tailwind's css when `go generate` is ran.

 ```go
 package main